Articles

 The Realtor Was Caught On Camera

-When Ms. Chan, the homeowner returned back to her property after the showing, she noticed that all her fruit was gone.
+When Ms. Chan, the homeowner returned to her property after the showing, she noticed that all her fruit was gone.
 The homeowner went to check the camera records and was shocked.
-She could see the Realtor loading up bags from his car with all of her Pears.
+She could see the Realtor loading up bags from his car with all of her Pearls.

 She posted her video on Facebook and it went viral.